 - Locating and securing assets

 Planning And Preparation Limits Future Problems

-If you become incapacitated or die with a will or an effective estate plan in place, you will not have any control on who gets your assets.
+If you become incapacitated or die without a will or an effective estate plan in place, you will not have any control on who gets your assets.
 Your estate is in intestate and your assets will be distributed by the state.
 Most of us want control over our assets and our valued personal belongings.
 The only way to ensure that is through effective estate planning and probate.
 For more information, please contact our firm at 214-346-6048.
 Your initial phone consultation is free of charge.